xoidlabs/xoid/README.md

 console.log(atom.value) // 6
 ```

-Atoms can have actions, and with `use` function they can be used.
+Atoms can have actions, and with `.use` method they can be used.

 ```js
 import { create, use } from 'xoid'